Health Commissioner

 Ohio State University – Master of Health Administration (MHA)

 Ohio State University is renowned for its highly regarded health program.
-Students can cultivate key management, leadership, and analytic skills as they prepare themselves for a career in healthcare through an external residency over the summer semester.
-This allows students to establish vital connections within their chosen field while affirming their decision of how they want to progress upon graduation.
+Through an external residency over the summer semester, students can cultivate key management, leadership, and analytic skills as they prepare for a career in healthcare.
+This allows students to establish vital connections within their chosen field while affirming their decision about how they want to progress upon graduation.

 Ohio State’s fellowships offer versatile and comprehensive opportunities for students to apply their knowledge within the state system and external entities, such as Cleveland Clinic or UC San Diego.
 The courses are divided into three main facets: public health foundations, required classes covering economic analysis, clinical rotations, and operations management.
 An array of electives, including nursing, business, and sociology, is also required.
 A robust application demands transcripts and GRE scores – with a better GPA, increasing acceptance rates.